just-buildsystem/justbuild/doc/tutorial/hello-world.md

 $
 ```

-The ommitted (i.e., not shown but still built) runfile is the header file.
+The omitted (i.e., not shown but still built) runfile is the header file.
 As
 mentioned in the introduction to `just analyse` this is a typical use of that
 second artifact arrangement.
 We can also have a look at the other information
 that library provides.